KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

-The view above creates a system keyboard that displays an autocomplete toolbar when it doesn't display an emojis keyboard.
+The view above creates a system keyboard with an autocomplete toolbar that only shows when the system keyboard doesn't display an emojis keyboard.
+The view will automatically update when things change, such as the ``KeyboardContext/keyboardType``.

 It's important that the view observes the global ``KeyboardInputViewController/keyboardContext``, either by using the injected environment object or by setting it up as an observed object, otherwise it will be unresponsive to context changes.
 If your view doesn't react when you change keyboard type, this is most probably the cause.